Alfresco/docs-alfresco/salesforce/2.1/install/index.md

     ![salesforce_admin_tab]({% link salesforce/images/salesforce_admin_tab.png %})

     The **Site to Object Mapping** and **Metadata Mapping** tabs set where Salesforce puts content in Alfresco.

-    >**Note:** Metadata mapping is available with Alfresco One 5.1 and later versions only.

     It can take a little while for Alfresco to load the first time you log in, or after an Alfresco server restart.